ls1intum/Artemis/doc/setup/SETUP.md

 2. [MySQL Database Server 8](https://dev.mysql.com/downloads/mysql): Artemis uses Hibernate to store entities in a MySQL database.
 Download and install the MySQL Community Server (8.0.x) and configure the 'root' user with an empty password.
 (In case you want to use a different password, make sure to change the value in application-dev.yml and in liquibase.gradle).
 The required Artemis scheme will be created / updated automatically at startup time of the server application.
 Alternatively, you can run the MySQL Database Server inside a Docker container using e.g. ```docker-compose -f src/main/docker/mysql.yml up```
 3. [Node.js](https://nodejs.org): We use Node (>=12.8.0) to compile and run the client Angular application.
 Depending on your system, you can install Node either from source or as a pre-packaged bundle.
 4. [Yarn](https://yarnpkg.com): We use Yarn (>=1.17.3) to manage client side Node dependencies.
 Depending on your system, you can install Yarn either from source or as a pre-packaged bundle.
-Note that not only the newest version is not necessary, it can even lead to errors.
 The **global install** of step 2, Installation, of the "Getting started" tab is sufficient to run the application.

 ### Server Setup